 Member of the Board and the Audit Committee

 Davis Campbell has served as a Trustee of the Stuart Foundation since 2008.

 Davis, who retired as Executive Director of the California School Boards Association in 2001, has a distinguished career in public education.
 Before directing CSBA (1988-2001), Campbell served as Executive Director of the California Institute for School Improvement and managing partner of SRA Associates (1983-88).
 From 1977 to 1983, he served as Deputy Superintendent of Public Instruction for the State of California.

-He and his wife have lived in Davis, California since 1965.
+He has lived in Davis, California since 1965.

 John W. Buoymaster

 Member of the Board and a member of the Investment Committee

 John Buoymaster is Chairman and a Managing Director of Hall Capital Partners LLC, an investment management firm with offices in San Francisco and New York.
 He is a member of the firm’s Board of Directors, Executive Committee, and Investment Review Committee, in addition to having direct portfolio management and relationship responsibility for a number of the firm’s clients.

 Prior to joining Hall Capital Partners in 1998, Mr. Buoymaster worked in the private banking group in the San Francisco office of J.P.
 Morgan & Co., and previous to that he was a partner in the San Francisco and Palo Alto law firm of Cooley Godward Castro Huddleson & Tatum (now known as Cooley LLP).